 - Pet goods Rescue organizations need animal transport crates, old towels, leashes and dishes.

 Great, close-up photos are key to successful online transactions.
 Create a descriptive, enticing post.
 Be sure the stuff you’re selling is in season.

-Toronto’s Sharing Depot and the Vancouver Tool Library let people borrow items for a nominal annual membership fee.
+The Toronto Tool Library and the Vancouver Tool Library let people borrow items for a nominal annual membership fee.
 Many meetup groups host “Fix it” or Repair Cafés — consider organizing one for your neighbourhood.
 A block garage sale/BBQ is a way to both socialize and reduce waste.